yegor256/blog/_drafts/_factory.md

 Color red = Color.makeFromPalette(255, 99, 71);
 {% endhighlight %}

-Then, somewhere inside `Color` we keep a private static `Map` with all objects already instantiated:
+Then, somewhere inside the `Color` we keep a private static `Map` with all objects already instantiated:

 {% highlight java %}